Benjamin-Lee/deep-rules/content/response.md

 Thank you for this suggestion.
 We have added this sentence to point 10:

-"Other methods, such a distributed learning, in which small subsets of the data are processed independently in silos (possibly by different agents), are also promsing but requrie careful investigation before applying to protected information [@doi:10.1016/j.compbiomed.2021.104716]."
+"Other methods, such a distributed learning, in which small subsets of the data are processed independently in silos (possibly by different agents), are also promising but requrie careful investigation before applying to protected information [@doi:10.1016/j.compbiomed.2021.104716]."

 > - I think it might be worth to further emphasis how results should be evaluated in the presence of class imbalance and risk/benefits of incorrect/correct predictions in the context of the specific application.